aiverify-foundation/moonshot/docs/getting_started/first_test.md

 ![alt text](getting_started/12.png)

 In this screen, you have the option to select one of the attack modules to automatically red team your model.
 For the purposes of this guide, we will skip this step.
-Click "Skip for now."
+Click "Skip for now".

 ![alt text](getting_started/13.png)

-Enter a name and type a description in this screen, then click "Start."
+Enter a name and type a description in this screen, then click "Start".

 ![alt text](getting_started/14.png)